syncfusion-content/flutter-docs/Flutter/range-selector/range-controller.md

 ---
 layout: post
-title: Controller in Syncfusion Flutter Range Selector | Syncfusion
+title: Controller in Flutter Range Selector widget | Syncfusion
-description: This section explains about how to use the range controller for getting and setting values in the Flutter range selector.
+description: Learn here all about adding the Controller feature in Syncfusion Flutter Range Selector (SfRangeSelector) widget and more.
 platform: Flutter
 control: SfRangeSelector
 documentation: ug
 ---

-# Range controller in range selector
+# Controller in Flutter Range Selector (SfRangeSelector)

 You can use [`RangeController`](https://pub.dev/documentation/syncfusion_flutter_core/latest/core/RangeController-class.html) for setting and getting current selected values of range selector.